Contact us to find out more about our services

-At Randox Testing Services we provide drug and alcohol testing to all professionals within the family law and medico-legal sector.
-Our hair drug testing service offers to beat like-for-like quotes and utilises accredited testing methods.
+At Randox Testing Services we provide fully accredited drug and alcohol testing to all professionals within the family law and medico-legal sector.
+Our hair drug testing service offers results in 3 working days and utilises accredited testing methods.

 We understand the impact a positive result can have on a parent, child, and extended family, and ensure results of the highest precision and accuracy.
 With over 30 years’ experience in the diagnostic industry we have gained reputation as a trusted provider and have been described by previous customers as providing ‘exceptional testing’ solutions.